 Are you fed up with going into a new year hoping for the best?
 If so, the little-known information in this article comes at just the right time for you.
 You will learn exactly how to put a solid executable business plan in place to end your frustration once and for all.

 As a mentor and coach to small to medium-sized business owners, I have seen the results of having a solid plan in place to kick off a new year.
 I will tell about some of those results in a bit.
-But first, if you are in a hurry to get started, get the planning checklist I have used for years.
-You may find it useful as you read this article as well.

 You might think you know how difficult it is to plan and about all the excuses that people use to avoid planning.
 The truth is, most people are pretty good at planning when it comes to things like vacations and parties.
 Think about your own experience.